 Have You Heard of Flower Recycling?

-ReBloom is a new company operating in New York City and Boston that recycles day-old event flowers and resells them to new customers for cheap.
+ReBloom is a new company operating in New York City, Boston, and Los Angeles that recycles day-old event flowers and resells them to new customers for cheap.
 A portion of these funds go to a charity of the original purchasers choice, et voilà: the idea of flower recycling was born.

 CEO and founder of ReBloom Jennifer Soffen conceived of the idea after witnessing troves of perfectly-good flowers being thrown out at a wedding.
 “Why not re-purpose those flowers to create less waste, and do some good in the process?” she thought.